 If you enjoy meeting people then Bangkok offers a lot more in the way of Meetups, and expats events.

-One of my favourite topics.
+One of my favorite topics.
 Thailand is well known for its cuisine.
-Bangkok is a world centre for cooking.
+Bangkok is a world center for cooking.
 On the other hand, no Vietnamese city is known on the world stage as a food capital.
 But Hanoi deserves a bit more recognition